 There is every growing concern for the retiring population, in the US, and the expense of long term care (LTC).
 According to Merrill Lynch, the USA retirement population will increase by 10,000 new retirees a day.
 The managing of retirement income will increasingly rely on an individual person.2 (Merrill Lynch, 2017, p.6) Therefore, the costs associated with health care is the primary financial concern for retirement.
 (Merrill Lynch, 2017, p.12).

 “Increasing life expectancy, coupled with the ageing of the large Baby Boomer generation, will potentially give rise to growing numbers of older adults confronting chronic diseases, such as arthritis, hypertension, heart disease, stroke, diabetes, cancer, and Alzheimer’s.”
 (Merrill Lynch, 2017, p.15)

-To qualifying for Medicaid, an elder’s assets cannot exceed $2,000 for a single person, or $109,560 for married couples.3 A life insurance policy that has a cash surrender value can count toward the assets.
-Law makers are attempting to introduce the disclosure of selling a life insurance policy to individuals looking to lapse their life insurance policies to qualify for Medicaid coverage.
+To qualify for Medicaid, an elder’s assets cannot exceed $2,000 for a single person or $109,560 for married couples.3 A life insurance policy that has a cash surrender value can count toward the assets.
+Lawmakers are attempting to introduce the disclosure of selling a life insurance policy to individuals looking to lapse their life insurance policies to qualify for Medicaid coverage.